Chris Cornell: 1998–2000 and 2006–2017: Solo career

 On April 2, 2009, Cornell took over Atlanta Rock station, Project 961, WKLS.
-For 24 hours the station became "Chris-FM" and included a two-hour special of Cornell DJing and playing his favorite songs of his career with the stories behind them leading up to a rebroadcast of his solo show from the previous night.
+For 24 hours, the station became "Chris-FM" and included a two-hour special of Cornell DJing and playing favorite songs from his career.
 On September 11, 2009, Cornell performed John Lennon's "Imagine" on The Tonight Show with Conan O'Brien.

 In January 2011, Cornell announced his solo acoustic "Songbook" tour, continuing a series of acclaimed solo acoustic shows in Los Angeles during 2009 and 2010.
 The first leg of the sold-out tour began on April 1, 2011, and continued through the U.S. and Canada until May 6, resuming in October and visiting New Zealand, Australia, South America and the U.S. again before ending on December 17.
 The tour received universally positive reviews.

-In November 2011 Cornell, released Songbook, an acoustic live album featuring songs recorded during Cornell's "Songbook" tour in North America.
-It was his first live album as a solo artist, and it included stripped-down performances of songs from his entire career as a solo artist as well as with Soundgarden, Audioslave, and Temple of the Dog, plus covers of Led Zeppelin's "Thank You" and John Lennon's "Imagine".
+In November 2011, Cornell released Songbook, an acoustic live album featuring songs recorded during Cornell's "Songbook" tour in North America.
+His first live album as a solo artist, Songbook included stripped-down performances of songs from his entire career as a solo artist as well as with Soundgarden, Audioslave, and Temple of the Dog, plus covers of Led Zeppelin's "Thank You" and John Lennon's "Imagine".
 The album received largely positive reviews, with AllMusic calling it Cornell's "best solo offering to date".
 Cornell continued his "Songbook" tour in Europe and the U.S. during 2012 and 2013 to further acclaim.

-Cornell performed a 10-minute acoustic set at the Commander-in-Chief's Ball in the White House on January 21, 2013, which recognized Medal of Honor recipients and Wounded Warriors.
-He returned later in the evening with Soundgarden to perform at Barack Obama's Inaugural Ball, doing a three-song set at the event.
+On January 21, 2013, Cornell performed a 10-minute acoustic set at the Commander-in-Chief's Ball, which recognized Medal of Honor recipients and Wounded Warriors.
+He also performed later in the evening with Soundgarden at Barack Obama's Inaugural Ball, doing a three-song set at the event.

 In January 2015, Cornell announced via his Twitter account that he was in the studio recording a new solo album.
 Cornell's last studio album, Higher Truth, was released on September 18, 2015.
-The last solo release prior to his death was the charity single "The Promise", written for the ending credits for the movie of the same name about the Armenian genocide.
+The last solo release prior to his death was the charity single "The Promise", written for the movie of the same name about the Armenian genocide.
 Prior to his death, Cornell committed all proceeds from the song to support refugees and vulnerable children.

 On February 26, 2018, Cornell's first posthumous song was released.
 He composed the music and added lyrics to Johnny Cash's poems "You Never Knew My Mind" and "I Never Knew Your Mind".
-The song, titled "You Never Knew My Mind", is featured on the album Johnny Cash: Forever Words, a collection of songs created from Cash's unused poetry, lyrics and letters interpreted by several artists.
+The song, titled "You Never Knew My Mind", is featured on the album Johnny Cash: Forever Words, a collection of songs created from Cash's unused poetry, lyrics and letters, as interpreted by several artists.

-In 2019, Cornell won a posthumous Grammy award in the Best Rock Performance category at the 61st Grammy Awards for his single "When Bad Does Good".
+In 2019, Cornell won a posthumous Grammy Award for the Best Rock Performance at the 61st Grammy Awards for his single "When Bad Does Good".